 In 2014, Jacobsen/Textron acquired Dixie Chopper but would later sell it to the Alamo Group in August 2019.
 A vigorous restructuring and retooling of the Fillmore facility are being executed to ensure Dixie Chopper mowers can keep up with their reputation of excellence in the twenty-first century.

-Relatively, we can say EGO made a late entry into the lawnmower industry, with the company only starting operation in 1993.
-Having said that the bulk of the mower manufacturing is done in China, it is essential to state that EGO has operational locations diffused across Illinois and Michigan.
+We can say EGO made a late entry into the lawnmower industry, with the company only starting operation in 1993.
+Having said that, the bulk of the mower manufacturing is done in China, it is essential to state that EGO has operational locations diffused across Illinois and Michigan.
 More specifically, such locations are more inclined toward testing, research, and development functionalities.

 Exmark mowers are made in the United States from the manufacturer’s Gage County Industrial Park facility situated in Beatrice, Nebraska.